mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 * Growth
   * Customer Portal
   * Telemetry
-* Apps Framework and Marketplace
+* App Framework and Marketplace

 Other areas of documentation include: